Refactoring-Bot/Docker/README.md

-# docker
+# Refactoring-Bot: Docker Support

-Docker support for the refactoring bot
+This repository contains everything to use the Refactoring-Bot via Docker.